Polight/lego/README.md

 # LEGO: Modern Buildless Web Components

-LEGO is a fast & native-Web Components library.
+LEGO (_Lightweight Embedded Gluten-free Objects_) is a library for writing fast ♻️ reactive, 📦 scoped and predictable 🏡 **native Web Components** in HTML/CSS/JS, that are easy to digest 🌱 for your browser.

 ## Native Web Components?